Predicting speech intelligibility from EEG in a non-linear classification paradigm: Evaluation of the dilated convolutional model

 \subsection{Input segment length}

 In auditory attention decoding, increasing the length of input segments increases the model performance, as the model receives more data for making a single prediction \cite{deckers_eeg-based_2018}.
-As this also applies to the match/mismatch paradigm, the performance of both the dilation model and the baseline model should increase with longer input segments.
-All experiments used input segment lengths of 10 seconds unless indicated otherwise.
+As this also applies to the match/mismatch paradigm for CCA \cite{10.1088/1741-2552/abf771, de_cheveigne_decoding_2018}, the performance of the dilated convolutional model and the baseline models should increase with longer input segments.